The geometric diagonal of the special linear algebraic cobordism: Additive structure and pullback description

-To treat the last two cases, consider the following exact sequence The groups in the middle have the same order.
-Hence, it is enough to verify that $\eta^2\cdot\pi_{8n-1,4n-1}(\MSL)=0$.
-We claim that this group is annihilated by $\etatop$.
+First we claim that this group is annihilated by $\etatop$.
 Indeed, $\eta^2\cdot\etatop=12\cdot\nu$ in $\pi_{3,2}(\sph)$ (see \cite[Remark 5.8]{RSO19}), and $\nu=0$ in $\pi_{3,2}(\MSL)$ (see \cite[Lemma 5.3]{Ana21}), where $\nu$ is the second motivic Hopf element \cite[Definition 4.7]{DI13}.
-To conclude the proof, it remains to show that is injective.
-Consider the following commutative diagram where the products are taken along all partitions of the form $\omega=(2\omega_1,\dots,2\omega_m)$.
+Second, we show that the homomorphism is injective.
+For that consider the following commutative diagram where the products are taken along all partitions of the form $\omega=(2\omega_1,\dots,2\omega_m)$.
 The bottom arrow is an isomorphism by Corollary \ref{cor:etatop_iso} and the left map is injective by Corollary \ref{cor:pontryagin_8n+1}.
-Thus the top homomorphism is injective. \end{proof} \begin{proposition} Let $k$ be a local Dedekind domain and let $e\neq 2$ be the exponential characteristic of the residue field.
+Thus the top homomorphism is injective.
+In order to prove the desired vanishing it remains to combine these two facts: according to the first claim, the group $\eta^2\cdot\pi_{8n-1,4n-1}(\MSL)$ lies in the kernel of the multiplication by $\etatop$, and according to the second claim, this kernel is trivial. \end{proof} \begin{proposition} Let $k$ be a local Dedekind domain and let $e$ be the exponential characteristic of the residue field.
 Assume that $e\neq 2$.
-Then the following holds Moreover, if $f\colon k\to k'$ is a homomorphism of local Dedekind domains in which $2$ is invertible, then the base change maps $\eta\cdot\pi_{2n-1,n-1}(\MSL_k)[1/e]\to \eta\cdot\pi_{2n-1,n-1}(\MSL_{k'})[1/e]$ are isomorphisms for $n\not\equiv 0\ (\textrm{mod}\ 4)$. \end{proposition} \begin{proof} We implicitly invert $e$ below.
-For $n\equiv 1,2\ (\textrm{mod}\ 4)$ the argument is absolutely the same as in the previous lemma.
-To compute the remaining groups, we choose a ring homomorphism $k\to L$, where $L$ is a quadratically closed field (e.g. the algebraic closure of the fraction field).
+Then the following holds Moreover, if $f\colon k\to k'$ is a homomorphism of local Dedekind domains in which $2$ is invertible, then the base change maps $\eta\cdot\pi_{2n-1,n-1}(\MSL_k)[\einv]\to \eta\cdot\pi_{2n-1,n-1}(\MSL_{k'})[\einv]$ are isomorphisms for $n\not\equiv 0\pmod*{4}$. \end{proposition} \begin{proof} We implicitly invert $e$ below.
+For $n\equiv 1,2\pmod*{4}$ the argument is absolutely the same as in the previous lemma.
+To compute the remaining groups, we choose a ring homomorphism $k\to L$, where $L$ is a quadratically closed field (e.g., the algebraic closure of the fraction field).
 Consider the commutative diagram The bottom arrow is an isomorphism by the proof of the previous lemma.
-It follows that the top map is surjective with kernel $\mathrm{I}(k)^{p(n)}$ and the claim follows from the exact sequence \ref{equation:cofib_hardplace}. \end{proof} As an immediate consequence we obtain information about the torsion subgroup of $\pi_{2*,*}(\MSL)$. \begin{corollary} Let $k$ and $e\neq 2$ be as above.
-Then the geometric part of the special linear algebraic cobordism $\pi_{2*,*}(\MSL)$ contains no $l$-torsion for prime $l\neq 2,e$.
-Furthermore, the $2$-primary torsion subgroup of $\pi_{2n,n}(\MSL)$ is given by ${}_{2^\infty}\mathrm{I}(k)^{p(\frac{n}{4})}$ if $n\equiv 0\ (\textrm{mod}\ 4)$, by $(\Z/2)^{p(\frac{n-1}{4})}$ if $n\equiv 1\ (\textrm{mod}\ 4)$, and trivial otherwise.
+It follows that the top map is surjective with kernel $\mathrm{I}(k)^{p(n)}$ and the claim follows from the exact sequence \eqref{equation:cofib_hardplace}.
+The base change map for $\eta\cdot\pi_{2n-1,n-1}(\MSL)[\einv]$ is an isomorphism for $n\equiv 1\pmod*{4}$ since the above proof identifies the group with $\Hml_{2n+2,n+1}(\MW,\delta)$, and the latter satisfies the property by Theorem \ref{theorem:conner_floyd_hom}. \end{proof} As an immediate consequence we obtain information about the torsion subgroup of $\pi_{2*,*}(\MSL)$. \begin{corollary} Let $k$ and $e\neq 2$ be as above.
+Then the geometric part of the special linear algebraic cobordism $\pi_{2*,*}(\MSL)$ contains no $l$-torsion for primes $l\neq 2,e$.
+Furthermore, the $2$-primary torsion subgroup of $\pi_{2n,n}(\MSL)$ is given by ${}_{2^\infty}\mathrm{I}(k)^{p(\frac{n}{4})}$ if $n\equiv 0\pmod*{4}$, by $(\Z/2)^{p(\frac{n-1}{4})}$ if $n\equiv 1\pmod*{4}$, and trivial otherwise.